Refinitiv/Real-Time-SDK/Ema/Examples/Training/300_Series_Examples/371__MarketPrice__BatchViewReissue/ReadMe.txt

 Advanced Distribution Server.

-The 371__MarketPrice__BatchViewReissue showcases usage of combined batch and view request feature supported by Omm Consumer and Omm Provider.
+The 371__MarketPrice__BatchViewReissue showcases usage of combined batch and view request feature supported by OMM Consumer and OMM Provider.

 Detailed Description
 ====================